Immigration, Refugees and Citizenship Canada: History

 Prior to the establishment of the Naturalization Act of 1947, persons who were born in Canada, as well as those who were naturalized Canadians regardless of their country of origin, were all categorized as British subjects.
 Therefore, during these times, "citizen" and "citizenship" referred to people living in Canada rather than those in possession of Canadian citizenship status.

-When the Citizenship Act was put in place, it formalized the sense of nationalism and Canadian identity to its citizenry.
-Under the British North America Act of 1867, immigration responsibilities were shared by the federal government and provincial/territorial governments and commissions.
+The Citizenship Act of 1947 established Canadian citizenship as distinct from British subject status.
+Under the British North America Act 1867, immigration responsibilities were shared by the federal government and provincial/territorial governments and commissions.

 Citizenship and immigration legislations

 Immigration and citizenship legislation are laws that set standards, policies and practices in accordance with the Citizenship Act.
 The following is the chronology of Canadian immigration and citizenship laws.

 Facilities

 IRCC operates a large network of "Citizenship and Immigration Centres" throughout Canada such as Case Processing Centres (CPCs), Centralized Intake Offices (CIOs), and Operations Support Centres (OPCs), as well as an important number of embassies, high commissions, and consulates abroad.